Vinnie117/ML-for-Weather/Docs/functions.md

   - arguments:
     - cfg: data_config -> used to control parameters for downloading data: start, end, resolution etc.
   - invokes: DwdObservationRequest()
-  - description: This function downloads the raw data from the DWD weather api.
+  - description: This function downloads the raw data from the DWD weather api and writes the data to the directory data_dvc/raw/training.

 <br/>